(124 credit hours)

-The Bachelor in Border Security (B.B.S.) degree is meant to increase students’ awareness and understanding of current issues in Border Security within the wider realm of Homeland Security.
-The courses will increase the students’ critical thinking and analytic skills across the diverse fields of Criminal Justice, Criminology, Emergency Management, and associated legal issues.
+The Bachelor of Border Security (B.B.S.) degree is meant to increase your awareness and understanding of current issues in border security within the wider realm of homeland security.
+The courses will increase your critical thinking and analytic skills across the diverse fields of criminal justice, criminology, emergency management and associated legal issues.

 |Border Security 3101, 3307, 3340, 4351, 4354, 4389||16|

 |Border Security (advanced)||15|

 |Cultural Competence 2323||3|

 |Core Curriculum.
 Students should be aware that some majors specify particular courses to meet core-curriculum requirements when options are available.||42|